truelockmc/python-ransomware/README.md

 This script is used to decrypt files encrypted by `Ransomware.py`.
 It:
 - Prompts the user for the decryption key.
 - Decrypts all files in the current directory and its subdirectories.
+Or the specific User directories

 **Dependencies**:
 - `cryptography`